CurbaiCode/gust-symbols/README.md

    - The CC BY SA 4.0 license applies to all symbols packaged as .svg or other image file types.
  * Fonts — SIL OFL 1.1 License
    - The SIL OFL license applies to all symbols packaged as web and desktop font files.
- * Code — ODbL License
+ * Code — GNU AGPLv3 License
-   - The ODbL license applies to all non-font and non-symbol files.
+   - The GNU AGPLv3 license applies to all non-font and non-symbol files.

-Attribution is required by ODbL, SIL OFL, and CC BY SA licenses.
+Attribution is required by GNU AGPLv3, SIL OFL, and CC BY SA licenses.
 Downloaded Gust Symbols files already contain embedded comments with sufficient attribution, so you shouldn't need to do anything additional when using these files normally.

 The attribution comments are unobtrusive, so we ask that you do not actively work to remove them from files, especially code.